boundless-xyz/boundless/documentation/site/pages/requestor-manual/broadcasting-requests.md

 #### Boundless Indexer

-You can check your proof request status on the [Boundless indexer][indexer]
+You can check your request status on the [Boundless indexer][indexer]

 #### Local Execution